-Students may pursue one degree.
-Bachelor’s degree programs and requirements are described on page 35.
+Students may pursue one degree, by completing the baccalaureate requirements listed in the catalog.
 Students pursuing teaching licensure should be aware that requirements are established by the Oregon Teaching Standards and Practices Commission and are subject to change.

 Students may pursue a second bachelor’s degree after completing their first bachelor’s degree.
 To do so, the student must complete the following requirements:

 - Fulfill all major requirements for the second degree, including a minimum of 36 additional undergraduate credit hours after earning the first degree (if it was from WOU).
 If the first degree was from another accredited institution, then the student must earn a minimum of 45 additional undergraduate credit hours after earning the first degree.

 - At least 75 percent of the additional credit hours must be earned at WOU.

 - All course credit earned toward the second degree must be taken with an A-F grade option unless the course is only designated as P/NC grade option only.

 - Students are not eligible to graduate with honors with a second bachelor’s degree.